danielcbit/apcctrl/doc/manual/manual.rst

 **annoyme**
-    When a shutdown is scheduled, and the time specified on the ANNOYME directive in the apcupsd.conf file expires, this event is generated.
+    When a shutdown is scheduled, and the time specified on the ANNOYME directive in the apcctrl.conf file expires, this event is generated.

     *Default:* ``wall`` a message